Fernan-tech/My-First-Repository/README.md

 After creating the repository, I dowload **GitHub Desktop**.
 This enables me to have a local version of the project in my computer, including all the files.
 To that end, I cloned the repository I had created previously.

-## Second step: sync with remote repository
+## Second step: synchronize with remote repository

 Now, I can make changes in my local version.
-However, I don't create a new version until commit these changes and push the repository.
+However, I don't create a new version until committing these changes and **pushing** the repository.
 It is a way of synchronizing my repository remotely.
+I also can work on GitHub online and when I finish the activity, I **pull** the repository from GitHub Desktop to synchronize the local version.

 # Introduction
 ***